ja-guzzle/docs/docs/how_to_guides/Processing/Processing.md

 | 4  | Alidia Duiguid     | Female | 1987-11-08 | 87962  | Y                 | {{current_timestamp}} | {{current_timestamp}} | 2019-11-15 18:55:01.0 |                       | default | sg       |
 | 5  | Lindon Corradini   | Male   | 1998-07-20 | 90729  | Y                 | {{current_timestamp}} | {{current_timestamp}} | 2019-11-15 18:55:01.0 |                       | default | sg       |
 ```
-- In Effective date merge operation, the record with id 2 is matching so guzzle will create a new record for id 2 and update the old record with end_date and is_record_present will become N.
+- In Effective date merge operation, the record with id 2 is matching so Guzzle will create a new record for id 2 and update the old record with end_date and is_record_present will become N.

 ### Example 4
 Configurations